punctum-im/protocol-old/SPEC.md

 and, upon being queried with a GET request, it MUST return information about the instance (ID 0).

+To send an ID to another server, the ID's content is simply POSTed to the remote instance's inbox.

 When an object gets from the remote instance to the local instance, the local instance assigns it its own ID, and makes it a regular object.
 The remote ID and domain are kept in the ``remote-domain`` and ``remote-id`` values.

+An example of an ID that was recieved from another instance:

 ```json
 {